 This is not your traditional music festival

-Afrikaburn is not a music festival, but rather a collective of people that work hard to come together to camp, dance and create.
+Afrikaburn is not a music festival.
+Rather, it’s a collective of people that work hard to come together to camp, dance and create.
 Travis explains further:

 “Don’t expect to be able to buy anything (other than ice), and do expect to work hard to be able to enjoy yourself.
-You’re going to need to know how to build and take down your own camp if you want comforts, and if you’re prepared to jump in and help out where necessary.
-You’re going to meet and quite possibly become good friends with a bunch of great humans.
-If you participate actively you’ll come away exhausted, but glowing with amazing memories. “
+You’re going to need to know how to build and take down your own camp if you want comforts.”

 For those who are looking for a lazy, “Plug and Play” experience of kicking back and being served: